Introduction.

 Behind the Creator—Who is Damien Hirst?

-It’s an interesting approach to connect an NFT to a physical holding, but this isn’t the only project to do so.
+NFT to a physical holding, but this isn’t the only project to do so.

 Whenever you evaluate an NFT project, it’s critical to look at the creators behind the project.
 There are different flavors of NFTs — art, photography, utility, community, etc, so you need to look for qualities that align with the project.